We Inherited $250K: I Want a Second Home, but My Wife Wants to Save for Our Kids' College.

 "In today’s markets, what percentage of a down payment does $250,000 represent?"
 Johnston says.
 "I’m thinking quite short of 50%, leading to larger monthly payments, especially with mortgage rates still hovering between 6% to 7%."

-Plus, he says, "You’ll likely need to hire a property management company to coordinate the rental calendar, keep the place tidy after each stay, and answer the maintenance calls."
+He says, "You’ll likely need to hire a property management company to coordinate the rental calendar, keep the place tidy after each stay, and answer the maintenance calls."

 Recognize the psychological impact of student debt

-Because there are plenty of affordable ways to borrow money for college, you may be inclined to prioritize a second home over your kids' higher education.
+Because there are plenty of affordable ways to borrow money for college, you might be inclined to prioritize a second home over your kids' higher education.
 But Johnston warns that just because your children can borrow for college doesn't mean it's an ideal situation.

-"The psychological impact of feeling like you can’t get ahead because of the debt service albatross is significant," he insists.
+"The psychological impact of feeling like you can’t get ahead because of the debt-service albatross is significant," he insists.

-Plus, as Johnston points out, "Depending on the ages of your children, the tax advantages of 529 plans could be impactful.
+As Johnston points out, "Depending on the ages of your children, the tax advantages of 529 plans could be impactful.
 Play by the very-easy-to-abide-by rules, and you gain tax-free growth and tax-free withdrawals."

 Figure out your priorities